act prescribed by C.T.

 I start.
 I took three lighters and a big box of matches.
 I thought the fire would start instantly because the plant looks absolutely dry, but it’s raining and it doesn’t ignite at all… I try branch by branch and the fabric knots burn pretty well, flames matching their orange tone.
 I should have taken alcohol, for me and the plant.
 Fire has the power to create and destroy but my verbena is almost not burning.
 I am now using more matches than plant wood, the ratio is not right.
 It starts blackening a bit and even smells kinda good.
 A strange mix of the verbena’s citrus smell, the matches’ sulphur and the rotten earthly smell of undergrowth nearby the lake.
 I am not sure I like the smell, but it is not repulsive either.
 I force myself to think of Y. I repeat in a mantra it is absolutely over.
 I make myself cry.
 I think of the happy time we had.
 His good jokes, his bad jokes.
 The birth of our daughter.
 I just can’t cry anymore, it hurts my skin.
 Fire disintegrated my love residue.
 There are tiny little pieces of blackened wood in the earth hole in front of me.
 I take one and rub my arms, my legs and my face.
 It doesn’t really stain as charcoal should, but I look a bit dirty.
 I hesitate to keep a fragment of this calcinated plant, but nothing should be held onto.
 I take the lavender out of its plastic pot and plant it in the hole over the burned leftovers.
 I cover its base with more earth and make it more compact on its sides in a gentle press.
 I raise my eyes up towards a dark grey sky to check if there would really be enough light for the lavender… I think it is going to die here for sure, but I can’t go back now… I just hope it won’t.
 I walk back towards my bike because I have to start preparing for the birthday party of my daughter.
 I feel a bit dark, a bit unsure if I didn’t totally fuck-up this super symbolic mission.
 It’s raining again.
 I go home.
 I forgot to eat the piece of cake.

-– text by Marie Ilse Bourlanges, contribution for Parking Lot #4, October 2018
+– text by Marie Ilse Bourlanges, published in Parking Lot #4, October 2018